mirage-rs/fusee/README.md

-# cargo-template-cli
+# Fusee
-Cargo template for generating CLIs
+Fusee is a launcher for the Fusee Gelee exploit.